 - 1. Diagnosis of cystic fibrosis; - 2.
 Diagnosis of bronchiectasis: - a.
-Characterized by daily productive cough for at least six continuous, months or, frequent (i.e. more than two per year) exacerbations requiring antibiotic therapy; and - b.
-Confirmed by high resolution, spiral, or standard computed tomography (CT) scan. - 3.
+Characterized by daily productive cough for at least 6 continuous, months or, frequent (i.e. more than 2/year) exacerbations requiring antibiotic therapy; and - b.
+Confirmed by high resolution, spiral, or standard CT scan. - 3.
 Neuromuscular Disorder; or - 4.
 Well-documented failure of standard treatments to adequately mobilize retained secretions with all of the following: - a.
-Chest physical therapy (PT) and flutter device at least twice daily (when age appropriate); - b.
+Chest physical therapy and flutter device at least twice daily (when age appropriate); - b.
 Pattern of hospitalizations at least annually or more; - c.
 Significantly deteriorating clinical condition; - d.
 Be under the care of a pulmonologist; and - e.
 Copies of two pulmonary test results that indicate the beneficiary's condition improved with the use of the vest.